1984–85 Maryland Terrapins men's basketball team

 The 1984–85 Maryland Terrapins men's basketball team represented the University of Maryland in the 1984–1985 college basketball season as a member of the Atlantic Coast Conference (ACC).
 The team was led by head coach Charles "Lefty" Driesell and played their home games at the Cole Field House.
-They finished 8–6 (tied for fourth place) in the ACC regular season and advanced to the Sweet 16 in the 1984 NCAA basketball tournament.
+They finished 8–6 (tied for fourth place) in the ACC regular season.

+The Terrapins lost to Duke in the first round of the ACC tournament.
+They received an at-large bid to the NCAA tournament, where they advanced to the Sweet 16.